Sex chromosome: Sequence composition and evolution

-Amplification of transposable elements, tandom repeats especially accumulation of long tandom repeats (LTR) retrotransposones are responsible for plant sex chromosome evolution.
+Amplification of transposable elements, tandem repeat, and retrotransposons are responsible for plant sex chromosome evolution.
 The insertion of retrotransposons is probably the major cause of y-chromosome expansion and plant genome size evolution.
 Retrotransposones contribute in size determination of sex chromosomes and its proliferation varies even in closely related species.
 LTR and tandom repeats play dominant role in the evolution of S. latifolia sex chromosomes.

 Athila is new family of retroelements, discovered in Arabidopsis thaliana, present in heterochromatin region only.
 Athila retroelements overrepresented in X but absent in Y while tandem repeats enriched in Y-chromosome.
 Some chloroplast sequences have also been identified in the Y-chromosome of S. latifolia.
 S. vulgaris has more retroelements in their sex chromosomes compare to S. latifolia.
 Microsatellite data shows that there is no significant difference between X and Y-chromosome microsatellites in both Silene species.
 This would conclude that microsatellites do not participate in Y-chromosome evolution.
 The portion of Y-chromosome that never recombine with X-chromosome faces selection reduction.
 This reduced selection leads to insertion of transposable elements and accumulation of deleterious mutation.
 The Y become larger and smaller than X due to insertion of retroelement and deletion of genetic material respectively.

 The genus Humulus is also used as model for the study of sex chromosomes evolution.
 Based on the phylogenetic topology distribution there are three regions on sex chromosomes.
-One region that stops recombining in the ancestor of H. lupulus, second that stops recombining in modern H. lupulus and the third region called pseudoautosomal region.
+One region that has stopped recombining in the ancestor of H. lupulus, another that has stopped recombining in modern H. lupulus, and the third region called pseudoautosomal region.
 H. lupulus is the rare case in plants in which Y is smaller than X, while its ancestor plant has the same size of both X and Y chromosomes.
 This size difference should be caused by deletion of genetic material in Y but that is not the case.
 This is because of complex dynamics like the larger size of X than Y-chromosome may be due to duplication or retrotransposition and size of Y remains same.